palaktyagi/palaktyagi/README.md

 # I'm Palak Tyagi
 ### Who I am
-Hi!
-I am pursuing Bachlors in Computer Science from Jecrc University.
-I’m always excited for learning and growing every day.
+I am an experienced and passionate software developer Proficient in front-end development, front-end frameworks and tools, version control and project management tools, and programming languages like JavaScript, TypeScript,angular, Dart, HTML5 and CSS3.
+Can build high-quality, scalable, and maintainable software solutions using a broad range of technologies and tools.

 - 🔭 Work Experience
+     - <p><em> Software Developer at <a href="https://workex.jobs/" target="_blank">Workex</a></em></p>
+     - <p><em> Software Devloper Intern at <a href="https://www.revoltronx.com/" target="_blank">Revoltronx Pvt. ltd.</a></em></p>
      - <p><em> Web Devloper Intern at <a href="http://prayaana.org/" target="_blank">Prayaana Labs</a></em></p>
      - <p><em> Web Devloper Intern at <a href="https://www.thesparksfoundationsingapore.org/" target="_blank">The Sparks Foundation</a></em></p>
-     - <p><em> Software Devloper Intern at <a href="https://www.revoltronx.com/" target="_blank">Revoltronx Pvt. ltd.</a></em></p>
-- ✨ I’m currently learning Data Science, Web Devlopment, Flutter App Devlopment.
+- ✨ I’m currently working on scalable frontend application using Javascript/Typescript based frameworks (Angular, Nebular UI).
 - 📫I’m looking forward to collaborate on projects of related skills.
 - 👯I like connectting with new people. 😄
 - ✨ How to reach me: